owlbarn/tutorial/book/diffequation/README.md

 A *differential equation* is an equation that contains a function and one or more of its derivatives.
 It is studied ever since the invention of calculus, driven by the applications in mechanics, astronomy, and geometry.
-Currently it has become a important branch of mathematics study and its application is widely extended to biology, engineering, economics, and much more fields.
+Currently it has become an important branch of mathematics study and its application is widely extended to biology, engineering, economics, and much more fields.
 In a differential equation, if the function and its derivatives are about only one variable, we call it an *Ordinary Differential Equation*(ODE).
 It is often used to model one-dimensional dynamical systems.
 Otherwise it is an *Partial Differential Equation*(PDE).
 In this chapter we focus on the former one.

-Generally, a ODE can be expressed as:
+Generally, an ODE can be expressed as:

 $$ F(x, y^{'}, y^{''}, \ldots, y^{(n)}) = 0.$$ {#eq:diffequation:ode-def}